You are probably wondering what the heck a Tastee sandwich is. Ask anyone who grew up in Lincoln, Nebraska. It is the best loose meat sandwich around!

 Put 2.5 lbs of lean ground beef in a kettle or deep skillet.
 DO NOT BROWN THE MEAT BEFORE ADDING THE OTHER INGREDIENTS!

-This recipe is a guest post from Julie.
+This recipe is from Julie, a good friend.